How To Become a Tax Attorney

 Tax attorney going to work

 Tax attorneys also provide additional value-add services beyond just appearing in court to defend their clients.
 For example, they offer invaluable behind-the-scenes assistance, regularly advising clients on the tax implications of various activities.
+Some additional responsibilities tax attorneys provide might include:

-This might include estate planning and transfers, property acquisitions, starting a business, or business transactions.
 Tax attorneys might help a client structure a business transaction to minimize tax liabilities, or help them understand the tax implications of selling a property.

-Tax attorneys can also advise on tax relief programs, such as instalment agreements, offers in compromise, and penalty abatements.
-In many cases, not only do they advise clients about eligibility, but they also help them apply.
+In many cases, not only tax attorneys advise clients about eligibility for the above, but they also help them apply.

 Overall, as a tax attorney, you will have a diverse range of responsibilities.
 You will be expected to:

-Skills required to be a tax attorney
+Skills required of a tax attorney

 Tax attorneys require a detailed understanding of federal, state, and local tax laws.
 This knowledge should include familiarity with tax codes, regulations, and tax-related court cases.

-Other skills vital for tax attorneys: research.
-They need to be able to research the latest regulations and frameworks before providing clients with accurate, clear advice.
+• Conduct research: They need to be able to research the latest regulations and frameworks before providing clients with accurate, clear advice.
 This requires strong attention to detail and an ability to sift through large amounts of information.

-Tax laws often change—so learning about the relevant rules and regulations isn’t a ‘set it and forget it’ activity.
+• Understand tax laws: Tax laws often change—so learning about the relevant rules and regulations isn’t a ‘set it and forget it’ activity.
 Even the most experienced tax attorneys must stay up to date with the latest changes in their jurisdiction.

-Tax attorneys must also be expert problem-solvers.
-Clients often come to tax attorneys with complex issues that require creative solutions.
+• Problem-solve: Clients often come to tax attorneys with complex issues that require creative solutions.
 As a result, tax attorneys need to be able to think outside the box, develop and implement novel strategies, and explain outcomes clearly and concisely to clients.

 For instance, Clio has extensive document management capabilities that allow tax attorneys to keep track of trust accounting as well as important legal documents with minimal effort.
 Meanwhile, its online payments software enables tax attorneys to receive payments from clients easily and securely.